 - To develop and/or strengthen girls’ love for physical activity and the outdoors.

 - To bolster the girl’s physical and emotional resiliency.

 - To respect of oneself, others, and the environment.

 - To camp for extended periods of time in a wilderness environment.

-- Navigation skills.
+- To gain navigation skills.

-- To care for and respect equipment.
+- To care for and respect trip equipment.